jhhb/tcp_server_client_pair/Boyle_TCP_Server_Client_Pair/README.txt

 TCP server-client pair for my Computer Networks class (a week or so ago).
 These work on a local machine.
 I think this is in Python 3.
-Basically the client connects to the server and sends a few query strings and gets different responses​
+Basically the client connects to the server and sends a few query strings and gets different responses.
+Uses non-blocking (asynchronous) threads

+Queries with N, C, Z, P, S, M or any combination result in replies from the server.

 Server:
 	1. You run by typing "python server.py" in the command line